 MCU has a library of texts and videos available for check out.
 Books borrowed from the Midwives College of Utah must be returned within one month from the date of loan.
 The student can extend the library loan by calling or emailing the MCU office.
-Late fees will be debited from the student's account and must be paid before other books can be loaned to the student or before graduation, whichever comes first.
+Late fees will be debited from the student's account and must be paid before other books can be loaned to the student or before graduation, whichever comes first one-on-one support via appointment.